charmed-kubernetes/jenkins/docs/releases/stable/index.md

 ### Notify Solutions QA

 At the end of the first week and assuming all major blockers are resolved, the release is passed over to Solutions QA (SolQA) for a final sign-off.
+This is done by tagging the current Jenkins commit with the release version and informing SolQA of that taga.
 SolQA will then have the remaining week to test and file bugs as they happened so engineering can work towards getting them resolved prior to going GA.

 Please note the [Conflict Resolution Section](#conflict-resolution) for making any changes as a result of their testing.